SCUR0/PowerShell-Scripts/README.md

 I use this script to get remote CPU load with top processes of remote machines.
 Can also be used local.

+### Get-Logins.ps1

+Audit RDP and SMB logins.
+Login auditing will need to be enabled in local policy.

 ### Toggle-Service.ps1

 A simple script for toggleing a service (start/stop).
 Remote ComputerName supported.